rocky/python-uncompyle6/HOW-TO-REPORT-A-BUG.md

 Python will eliminate the entire "if" statement.

-So just because the text isn't the same, does not necessarily mean there's a bug.
+So just because the text isn't the same, this does not necessarily mean there's a bug.

 # What to send (minimum requirements)